 20%

-We assess how each item moves with running gait — sleeve length through arm swing, waistband stability, seam placement against skin — over runs up to two hours.
+We assess how each item moves with running gait — sleeve length through arm swing, waistband stability, seam placement against skin — based on published reviews and owner feedback covering runs up to two hours.

 Value